Netflix Q1 Earnings: Wrongly Valued Like A Growth Stock (NASDAQ:NFLX)

 Netflix has rightly performed like a growth stock over the last decade, with its top-line compound annual growth rate (CAGR) of 25.6% (Figure 1).
 However, growth has slowed in recent years as the company and its service grew more mature and competition intensified.
 For example, growth in fiscal 2021 was only 19%, compared to 35% three years earlier.
 For 2022, analysts expect Netflix to grow its top-line by 12%.

-As Netflix grows larger and more mature, it doesn't need as much marketing spend as it used to.
+As Netflix grows larger and more mature, it does not require as much marketing spend as it used to.
 While the company spent 14% of its revenues on marketing in 2010, this expenditure fell to just 9% in fiscal 2020 and 2021.
-As NFLX's "input costs" remained relatively stable, as shown by the gross margin of 34% ± 5%, the operating margin increased significantly, as shown in Figure 2.
+As NFLX's cost of goods sold remained relatively stable, as shown by the gross margin of 34% ± 5%, the company's operating margin increased significantly, as shown in Figure 2.

 Another, less positive sign that Netflix is becoming a mature company is the onset of saturation in its largest markets, and this already became evident in the Q4 2021 earnings call.
 The company must come up with a solid plan to expand its subscription base beyond markets such as the U.S. or Western Europe.
 Netflix is eyeing India and other global markets, looking at 500 million subscribers.
 However, these markets are considered less profitable (cable subscriptions in India are around $3 per month), underscored by the company's significant price cuts across all plans in December 2021.

 Account sharing has been and continues to be a major problem for Netflix.
 During the Q1 2022 earnings call, CEO Reed Hastings mentioned around 100 million households using Netflix without paying for it.
 Compared to the 222 million paid streaming memberships, this is certainly a lot, and one could argue that Netflix should continue to allow users to share accounts, much like Microsoft (MSFT) did on its way to success with its Windows operating system when it more or less tolerated pirated use.
 However, there is a distinct difference between an operating system and a streaming service, in that the former is used by private and commercial users likewise.
-Netflix's service is discretionary, and I see no reason why continuing account sharing practices would benefit the company going forward.
+Netflix's service is discretionary, and I see no reason why continued toleration of account sharing practices should benefit the company in the future.
 In fact, I would go so far as to suspect that the company is refraining from cracking down on account sharing because management fears a catastrophic impact on paid memberships.
-During the Q1 2022 earnings call, management once again did not come up with tangible evidence of a plan of monetizing account sharing:
+During the Q1 2022 earnings call, management again failed to provide concrete evidence of a plan to monetize account sharing, and has also admitted that it no longer sees itself as a fast-growing company:

 […] we're working on how to monetize sharing.
 We've been thinking about that for a couple of years.
 But when we were growing fast, it wasn't the high priority to work on.
 And now, we're working super hard on it.